JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setExpenditurePayoutModifier`

-Set the payout modifier on an expenditure slot.
+DEPRECATED Set the payout modifier on an expenditure slot.
 Can only be called by Arbitration role.

-*Note: Note that when determining payouts the payoutModifier is incremented by WAD and converted into payoutScalar*
+*Note: This is now deprecated and will be removed in a future version*

 **Parameters**